gmailunsubscribecomparisons

 Handle shady senders🚫 Use Report spam/Block separatelyBlock Sender in bulk alongside unsubscribes

-Privacy postureGoogle-hostedLocal-only, no server storage
+Privacy postureGoogle-hostedLocal-only, no server storage of contents

-Practical flow we recommend
+The flow I'd recommend

 1. Do a quick sweep in Manage subscriptions for the obvious newsletters.